JaneckN/JaneckN/README.md

 an electrician needs to think analytically, solve problems, follow instructions and documentation.
 I want to build new skills and expand my knowledge further and switch my career to IT.

-# Where to find me :telephone:
+# Where to find me :earth_americas:

 <p align='center'>